 Bonjour!
-Long time, no post.
-Sorry y’all – life just somehow manages to get busier and busier lately!
 As most of you know, (or at least any of you who follow me on Instagram), Daniel and I recently took our first international trip together to Paris!
 And while I’m still drowning in photos edits from that trip (and probably will be for the foreseeable future…I’m not exactly known for being the fastest blogger around on my turnaround time, considering I still haven’t blogged our Cali trip 🙄), I thought I would bang out a couple of quick pics to write you guys a list of the 15 Best Paris Instagram Spots!
+This was honestly the hardest list to write because EVERYWHERE in Paris was so beautiful, but these spots take the Parisian cake!
 So let’s hop to it, ya IG crazies.

 Paris Instagram Spots Products